- "Advanced Deep Learning Methods for Autonomous Mobility"

 Dr. Joongheon Kim has been with Korea University, Seoul, Korea, since 2019, and he is currently an associate professor at the School of Electrical Engineering.
 He received the B.S. and M.S. degrees in Computer Science and Engineering from Korea University, Seoul, Korea, in 2004 and 2006, respectively; and the Ph.D. degree in Computer Science from the University of Southern California (USC), Los Angeles, CA, USA, in 2014.
 Before joining Korea University, he was with LG Electronics (Seoul, Korea, 2006--2009), InterDigital (San Diego, CA, USA, 2012), Intel Corporation (Santa Clara in Silicon Valley, CA, USA, 2013--2016), and Chung-Ang University (Seoul, Korea, 2016--2019).
 He is a senior member of the IEEE, and serves as an associate editor for IEEE Transactions on Vehicular Technology.
 He was a recipient of Annenberg Graduate Fellowship with his Ph.D. admission from USC (2009), Intel Corporation Next Generation and Standards (NGS) Division Recognition Award (2015), IEEE Vehicular Technology Society (VTS) Seoul Chapter Award (3 times in 2019 and 2021), IEEE Systems Journal Best Paper Award (2020), IEEE ICOIN Best Paper Award (2021), and Haedong Paper Award by KICS (2021).

-- "Reliable Federated Learning for Mobile Networks"
+- "Reliable Real-Time Distributed AI for Mobile Autonomous Systems"

-- University of Central Florida, USA
+- University of California, USA